Aakash289/AI-Skin-Specialist/README.md

 AI Skin Specialist is a Gradio-based consultation assistant.
 A patient records a spoken description of their skin concern and uploads either a photo or a short video of the affected area.
 The app transcribes the patient's voice, sends the description together with the image (or video frames) to Claude, and returns both a written and a spoken doctor-style response.

-This project is built on an original open-source template that used Groq and MiniMax.
-It has been rewired to use Claude as the core reasoning and vision model, with proper image and video support, and cleaned-up dependency handling through uv.
+This version uses Claude as the core reasoning and vision model, with support for either an image or a video as visual input, and dependency management handled through uv.

 Important: this project provides general informational guidance only.
 It is not a medical diagnosis and should not replace care from a licensed dermatologist or clinician.